feedback-house/developer-portal/docs/security/security-guidelines.md

 | January 2018 | First Version | JCB | Rafael Turk, Sibelius Seraphini |

-## About Feedback House

-Feedback House is the one stop shop app for teams

 ## Security Guidelines

 **WE BELIEVE THAT SECURITY IS NON NEGOTIABLE AND MUST BE PRESENT, TESTED AND ENFORCED IN ALL ASPECTS AND STAGES OF THE PRODUCT.**